olanti-p/Cataclysm-BN/doc/TRANSLATING_MODS.md

 ## Miscellaneous notes
 ### Is it possible to use arbitrary location or names for MO files?
 No. The game looks for MO files with specific names that are located in the mod's `lang` directory.
 If you'll put it anywhere else, or use you own file names (e.g. `french.mo`, `german.mo`), it won't work.

-However, any mod can use any other mod's translation files to translate it's strings.
-This makes it possible to create mods that are purely "translation packs" for other mods (or mod collections).
+However, any mod can automatically use any other mod's translation files to translate it's strings.
+This makes it possible to create mods that are purely "translation packs" for other mods (or mod collections), if you'd rather for whatever reason keep the mod and MO separate.

+### Is it necessary to run the script from the mod's lang folder, or keep it there?
+No, it's just convenient to.

+POT files allow saving references to each string's origin file, and the extraction script prepends each reference with the input path passed via `-i` argument (this is necessary because the script supports pulling strings from multiple input paths at the same time).

+When running from mod's lang folder, the input path is very short `..`, and the resulting references look nice and clean.

+Also, you don't have to worry about correct working directory if you run the script from the file explorer.

+### Reloading translations in a running game
+Open debug menu and select `Info...->Reload translations`, and the game will reload all MO files from disk.

+This makes it easy to see how translated string looks in game, provided the translator has a way to compile MO files.

+Example workflow with Poedit:
+1. Translate a string
+2. Hit Ctrl+S
+3. Alt+Tab into the game
+4. Reload translation files via debug menu
+5. The game now displays translated string

 ### Dialects and MO load order
 When loading MO files, the game looks for the file with exact language and dialect match.